ViewSonic: Product history

 In 1998, ViewSonic announced that two of its Professional Series monitors achieved TCO '99 certification.

 In 2000, ViewSonic partnered with AT&T Corporation to offer Internet appliances integrated with the AT&T WorldNet Service, initially targeting the corporate market.
 The Internet appliances ranged from standalone i-boxes, integrated LCD and CRT devices, to web phones and wireless web pads.
 The units were deemed capable of operating on nearly any operating system, including Windows CE, Linux, QNX and VxWorks.

 In 2002, ViewSonic announced a 3840x2400 WQUXGA, 22.2-inch monitor, VP2290.

 At the 2007 Consumer Electronics Show, ViewSonic introduced display products, namely a projector, monitors and an HDTV set, capable of being connected directly to a video iPod.

 On May 31, 2011, the ViewPad 7x debuted at the Computex computer show in Taipei, Taiwan, Pocket-Lint reported, being a follow-up rather than a replacement to ViewSonic's existing ViewPad 7 tablet, which runs Android 2.2, a.k.a.
 Froyo.

 In 2017, ViewSonic rolled out its ViewBoard smart interactive whiteboards.
 By 2019, more than 5,500 elementary and junior high schools in the United States had installed ViewBoards, and ViewSonic ranked third in global interactive display market share (excluding China).

-In 2018, ViewSonic announced myViewBoard software for digital whiteboards.

-ViewSonic launched the world's first high brightness DLP 4K Ultra HD home projector, the PX747-4K.
+In September 2017, ViewSonic broadened its large‑format line‑up with the 32‑inch and 43‑inch VX‑series displays (VX3211‑mh/‑2K‑mhd and VX4380‑4K) alongside the curved 32‑inch XG3202‑C gaming monitor.

+In December 2018, the company introduced the XG240R, the first model under its ELITE gaming sub‑brand to feature synchronised rear‑mounted RGB lighting that integrates with third‑party peripherals.

+In September 2019, ViewSonic previewed the ELITE XG270QG, a 27‑inch Nano‑IPS gaming monitor offering a 165 Hz refresh rate, NVIDIA G‑Sync support and built‑in dual mouse‑bungee guides aimed at esports users.